 Then, lightning fast, Appleby tore his hands away and grabbed the baby’s ankles, wrenching him off the table and into the air with a sickening jerk.

-The parents fought desperately to get their daughter away from the murderous doctor, but to no avail.
+The parents fought desperately to get their son away from the murderous doctor, but to no avail.
 No matter how hard they tried, the Marty’s could not free their child.
 As they clutched and grabbed and clawed, the insane doctor began to twirl the child over his head.

 Screaming, Mrs. Marty ran to get help while Henry fought on.